instructor-ai/instructor/docs/blog/posts/announcing-gemini-tool-calling-support.md

 1. Current Gemini models that support tool calling are `gemini-1.5-flash-latest` and `gemini-1.5-pro-latest`.

-2. Make sure to set the `mode` to `instructor.Mode.GEMINI_TOOLS` in order to use Gemini Tool Calling
+2. Make sure to set the `mode` to `instructor.Mode.VERTEXAI_TOOLS` in order to use VertexAI Tool Calling